QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 To be clear, unlike Python, R, and Matlab (to a lesser extent), the reason to drop the ``for`` is **not** for performance reasons, but rather because of code clarity

-Loops of this sort are at least as efficient than vectorized approach in compiled languages like Julia, so feel free to use a for loop if you think it makes the code more clear
+Loops of this sort are at least as efficient than vectorized approach in compiled languages like Julia, so use a for loop if you think it makes the code more clear

 Furthermore, we can just drop the ``return`` because functions return the last calculation by default, which leads to